-Further exploration of three-dimensional design in a wider variety of processes, with emphasis on application of these processes to specific problems.
-Prerequisite: ART 2304.
+Further exploration of sculpture in a wider variety of processes, with emphasis on application of these processes to specific problems.
+Prerequisite: ART 1044.
 IV

 ART 3874 Ceramics II

 A continuation of ART 2504, with increased emphasis on aesthetic considerations as well as the functional uses of clay.
 Includes introduction to glaze calculation and supervised kiln firings.
 Prerequisite: ART 2504.
 IV